-Have the kids help measure out the following dry ingredients into a bowl or ziplock bag.
+Have the kids help measure out the following dry ingredients into their own bowl or ziplock bag.

 1 cup flour (you choose: white, buckwheat, namaste, gluten free), 1/2 teaspoon salt, 1/2 teaspoon sugar, 1 teaspoon of baking powder.

 These dry ingredients can be easily transported to the cooking site for use when camping.
-Or setup ready to drop into the oiled frypan for use right away.
+Or setup ready to drop into the hot and greased frypan for use right away.

-When ready add 2 tablespoons of oil (olive) and slowly add 1/3rd to 1/2 cup of water and mix to find a stiff dough (keep some dough mix in your bag or bowl to add if it is too runny.
+When ready add 2 tablespoons of oil (olive) and slowly add 1/3rd to 1/2 cup of water to your dry ingredients and mix to find a stiff dough (keep some dry dough mix in your bag or bowl to add if it is too runny.

 Use maple sugar, local honey, elderberry jam or smoother some other delicious wildcrafted topping to enjoy your fresh baked bannock!
 And remember it’s bad luck to cut bannock and better to break it into pieces to share with friends.